 What is Phacoemulsification Surgery

-Before the surgery the pupil should be completely dilated to facilitate the extraction of the cataract from the eye because the cataract lies behind the pupil and if the pupil is small or can't be dilated, the removal of cataract will be difficult.
+Before the cataract surgery, the pupil should be completely dilated to facilitate the extraction of the cataract from the eye because the cataract lies behind the pupil and if the pupil is small or can't be dilated, the removal of cataract will be difficult.

-Most of the time, cataract surgery is preferred to be done under topical anaesthesia with intracameral anaesthesia.
+Most of the time, cataract surgery is preferred to be done under topical anaesthesia with the injection of intracameral anesthetic drugs.
 Other options of anaesthesia are subtenon and retrobulbar anaesthesia.
 In certain cases such as in children or uncooperative patients, cataract surgery can be done under general anaesthesia.

 In order to reduce the incidence of post cataract surgery endophthalmitis, 10% povidone iodine is used to sterilize the skin around the eye and also to sterilize the conjunctiva.

-The natural crystalline lens is surrounded completely by elastic membrane like structure called the capsule and in order to remove the opacified lens or cataract, this capsule should be opened anteriorly or from the front part with a special forceps by a technique called capsulorhexis.
+The natural crystalline lens is surrounded completely by elastic membrane like structure that is called the capsule and in order to remove the opacified lens or cataract, this capsule should be opened anteriorly or from the front part of the lens with a special forceps by a technique called capsulorhexis.

 According to the stage of cataract.
-Cataract can be classified to soft, moderate, hard and mature cataract.
+Cataract can be classified into soft, moderate, hard and mature cataract.

 The old cataract surgery called extracapsular cataract extraction.
 A large corneal incision is created near the limbus (Between the cornea and the sclera).
 The length of corneal incision is 8-12 mm which depends mainly on the size and density of the cataract.